So you’re thinking it would be nice if a few of your students were accepted to selective colleges.

 And if their pursuits also make a difference or impact, that’s even better!

-If you would like a complete Genius Hour project unit with everything you need, click HERE!
+If you would like a complete Genius Hour project resource with everything you need, including a nine-week lesson plan, click HERE!

 My Genius Hour resource on Teachers Pay Teachers is an interactive Google Slides presentation that teaches students what Genius Hour is, the goals of Genius Hour, and steps to complete their own Genius Hour projects.